fbpx

 End of the Road is a small festival, with the stages, bars and village traders positioned relatively close to one another.
 There are a variety of tarmac, gravel and wood chip roads and pathways linking all of the festival spaces and facilities.
 All of the traders and food stalls are on level grass and have flat areas in front of their counters.
 At Joe’s Green we have to protect the grass as it is the Victorian Wedding Lawn so the Peacock Bar has a small step up into the marquee.
 The Boat Stage area is mainly woodchip and wooded forest floor with trees lying on the ground and some tree roots.
 This area is lit at night but can be difficult to manoeuvre when it’s busy.
 The Talking Heads Stage, where Literature and Comedy takes place, is at the bottom of a steep hill in the woods, access to which is via a woodland pathway down a short incline.
 There are stewards at the gate to advise you of the route down and we have created a viewing area halfway so you can have a good view of the stage without going all the way down.

-To help with access, especially in wet weather, there is a tarmac road from the Accessible Campsite which will give you backstage routes straight up to the Gardens, Joe’s Green, the Cinema, Tipi Arena and into the main festival Village.
-In the festival Village there is a road that runs past the Big Top and down to the Woods Stage.
+To help with access, especially in wet weather, there is a tarmac road from the Accessible Campsite which will give you backstage routes straight up to the Gardens, Joe’s Green, the Cinema, Folly Arena and into the main festival Village.
+In the festival Village there is a gravel road that runs past the Big Top and down to the Woods Stage.

 Upon arrival onsite